patrikmoilanen/TravelAgency/README.md

 # TravelAgency
-Basic app simulating travel agency.
+Simple program that simulates a travel agency.
 Menus are in finnish.